CreativeCodingLab/HierarchicalCircularLayout/README.md

 http://www.reactome.org/PathwayBrowser/#/R-HSA-166520
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image4-NGF Pathway.png)

 HCL has applications on many other domains such as security visualization and biodiversity.
 The following figure shows prey-predator relationships between meat-eating animals in the Carnivora tree.
-The image of each animal is attached on where it appears in the tree.
+The image of each animal is attached directly to where it appears in the tree.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image5-Carnivora.png)

 The following figure shows a more complicated example of the entire mammal tree.
-A red link connect from predator to a prey.
-The mammal data is extracted from [OneZoom](http://www.onezoom.org/)
+The leaf nodes (mammals) become to small to be view without zooming in.
+A red link connects from predator to a prey.
+The mammal data is extracted from [OneZoom](http://www.onezoom.org/).
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image6-Mammals.png)